It's time to compare! You've selected the maximum amount of home loans so click that compare button you crazy selecting fool you.

 The Product Marketing Mix

-Product marketing mix refers to the methods a company uses to pitch brand, products and services.
-In sales and marketing jargon, the 4Ps in the mix typically refer to Price, Product, Promotion and Place.
-All these elements combine to keep customers shopping once they come through the front door.
+Product marketing mix refers to the methods a company uses to pitch brand, products, and services.
+In sales and marketing jargon, the 4Ps in the mix typically refer to Price, Product, Promotion, and Place.
+All of these elements combine to keep customers shopping once they come through the front door.

 Display placement should be a prime consideration.
 Position your products in an interesting manner or with an original setting.
 Keep these points in mind, too:

 A unique, creative display will catch the customer's eye.

 Make sure the display or advertisement is well lit and attractive.
 Choose harmonious color schemes and clean design elements.

 Allow hands-on activities to tempt the consumer.
 Clothing stores encourage trying on merchandise; supermarkets provide food samples, and electronic stores demonstrate product capabilities.

 Display layouts should feature related items nearby.
 For instance, batteries should be near automated toys.
 Jewelry and accessory displays and stock should flow in a traffic pattern around the clothing department – not at the opposite sides of the store.